 - Just before the session begins, we’ll send you an email with a link to the Baby Chat session.
 Simply enter your name and click “Join.”

 - Once the session starts, a Children’s Colorado NICU nurse will place the tablet on a special holder on your baby’s bassinet so you can see them.
-Parents can also talk with the NICU team through Baby Chat while they care for their child.
+Parents can also talk with the NICU team through Baby Chat.

 Children’s Colorado was one of the first pediatric hospitals to implement this new way of communication between parents and their babies.